dirkhugo/archiotsens/sensarch.md

 described to allow for analysis in terms of criteria as reliable operation (working), scalability, ease of use and convenience, security, and many more.
-Sensing is critical to Hardware Based Authentication because sensing (together with intelligent interpretation using possibly neural network models) will allow the detection of the device playing a melody, blinking red and blue, being pointed at, or somebody just touched and the like.
+Sensing is critical to the new type of IoT authentication because sensing (together with intelligent interpretation using possibly neural network models) will allow the detection of the device playing a melody, blinking red and blue, being pointed at, or somebody just touched and the like.
+Such sensors for audio, light, radio, or electro-static signal detections can provide a second communication channel for secure out-of-band (OOB) transmission of context information.
 Furthermore, the method should be applicable to future generations of network and of users, upcoming new applications and devices, assuming that todays established standard procedures do not fulfill the